 |

-The 2008 festival will be held April 25 - 27 at the Mansfield, MA High School/Middle School complex.
-Check the NEFFA website for additional information. |
+The 2020 festival will be held in April (tentative dates 24-26) at the Mansfield, MA High School/Middle School complex.
+Check the NEFFA website for information about the 2020 festival.

 |